younata/coz-e/src/build_log/chapter_4.md

 ## Instrument Panel

-Status: 1 side glassed, awaiting glassing the other side.
-Need to cut out and add stiffeners/cable channels.
+Status: Both side glassed.
+Horizontal Stiffeners epoxied.
+Need to glass them & add vertical stiffeners.

 The Instrument Panel is roughly the same size as the F-22 bulkhead.
 It's current state is also foam pieces, epoxied together with 5-minute epoxy.
 Along with the other bulkheads, I have not yet glassed it.

 Additionally, I need to cut out and prepare the stiffeners and cable channels for the instrument panel.
 Which, per plans, I'll do after glassing both sides.

-I have glassed one side of the Instrument Panel, and it turned out acceptably.
-I trimmed the fiberglass from the edges, and am awaiting glassing the other side.

 ## Landing Gear Bulkheads